AlexPoilrouge/remote_tvcmd/README.md

 ###### Install

-To install the client side app use the script `client/install_client.sh` (`--system-install` with root privileges for system wide install)
+To install the client side app on desktop use the script `client/install_client.sh` (`--system` with root privileges for system wide install; `--uninstall` for uninstall)

 #### Disclaimer